Non-Alcoholic Piña Colada (with homemade coco lópez)

 How to help victims of Hurricane Maria

 First up is the Hispanic Federation.
 This non-profit company has started a relief fund entitled Unidos specifically to help the victims of Hurricane Maria in Puerto Rico and the Dominican Republic.
 To donate go to the Hispanic Federation Website and click hurricane relief in the drop-down.
 There are also options to text in a donation, or donate in person.
-If you donate to this fund 100% of the proceeds will go to victims of the hurricane.non-alcoholic piña colada with pineapple
+If you donate to this fund 100% of the proceeds will go to victims of the hurricane.

 Non-alcoholic Piña Colada (with homemade coco lopez)